TimosPal/BertQA-SQUAD2/README.md

 </p>

 # Model accuracy
-Produced with the standford evaluation script
+Produced with the standford evaluation script.
+A json prediction file is created with the expected format.

 **exact**: 64.51612903225806